-There is one thing that nearly all physicians and surgeons agree on and that is the link between smoking and postoperative complications.
+There is one thing that nearly all physicians and surgeons agree on, including Dr. Dahiya, and that is the link between smoking and postoperative complications.
 Quitting smoking before surgery can can significantly reduce post-operative complications.
 A recent study by Dr. Thomas Fiala showed that there was a 41% less chance of complications for smokers that quit before surgery, compared to those who didn’t.
 Research showed that for every week of cessation from smoking, the chance for no complications after surgery increased by 19%.

 The study further showed that smokers who quit before surgery had lower rates of total complications, less wound healing complications, and fewer pulmonary complications which may arise.

-For more information on the health complications that smoking can cause on the recovery process of surgery, give us a call at 562-602-1012 and chat with one of our weight loss surgery experts.
+For more information on the health complications that smoking can cause on the recovery process of surgery, give us a call at our weight loss surgery center at 562-602-1012, and chat with one of our weight loss surgery experts in Los Angeles.